Saturday, December 21, 2013

 Family farms peppered the landscape back then.
 It was hard work seven days a week from early morning to late at night.
 Sadly, most family farms like my grandfather's have been sold or boarded up and abandoned.
 Many farms are big business now.
 It makes me wonder if kids still play in barns or ride on the back of hay wagons like we did.
 Although he didn't wear his top hat, it was our grandfather driving his old Ford tractor and pulling the hay wagon to the barn.
 We were so lucky!
 Trouble with that-you don't realize how lucky you were until looking at a photo of years gone by.

 Saturday, April 13, 2013

 The cupboards in the kitchen were not brand name nor was there an island with stools or walls painted in designer shades to match a wood floor or carpet.
 No. The cupboards were white enamel.
-The floors were basic except for braided rugs she'd make from strips of fabric she'd braid together and then tack.
+The floors were basic except for braided rugs my grandmother made from strips of fabric she'd braid together and then tack.
 The back door was not custom-made but it worked.
 It took us out to the barn-the backfields-the chicken coop turned into a clubhouse-the creek where we'd ride our rafts made from telephone poles all summer long and skate on all winter long..